lauraschornack/katacoda1/set-up/intro.md

 Scenario 3:
 Serve your ML model in Flask, giving your application an endpoint to call.

-In this scenario, we will concentrate on environment setup, This scenario will take us through the steps we need to set up our tensorflow and python environment to create a basic ML model.
+In the first scenario, we will concentrate on environment setup, This scenario will take us through the steps we need to set up our tensorflow and python environment to create a basic ML model.
 If you choose to do containers, go with Option 1.